-Combining these two equations, we have an approximate relation between the masses of the daughter DM and the mother particle referred to below
+Combining these two equations, we have an approximate relation between the masses of the daughter DM and the mother particle, referred to below

-Here we have performed a random scan to see what values of gauge coupling $g_x$ and $\lambda_S$ can produce correct relic abundance in the early universe.
+Here, we have performed a random scan to see what values of gauge coupling $g_x$ and $\lambda_S$ can produce a correct relic abundance in the early universe.
 In Fig.\,\ref{fig:DMscanfreezein}, we show the parameter space available with correct relic abundance in the $m_{DM}$ vs $m_S$ plane.
 The corresponding dependence on $g_x$ and $\lambda_s$ is shown in the color bars in each corresponding plot.
-As expected, smaller values of $g_x$ lead to lighter DM mass.
-Here we have shown the DM mass up to a few hundred keV.
-However, we can go down to a minimum of $\sim 5$ keV DM mass.
-Lower mass than that would be constrained from free-streaming length simulations \cite{Gilman:2019nap, PhysRevD.109.043511}.
-For satisfying the relic constraint, DM with mass $5$ keV requires a $g_x$ value of $5.495 \times 10^{-16}$ ($2.512 \times 10^{-16}$) for $m_S=200$ GeV ($1000$ GeV).
-We can consider these values to be the lowest values of $g_x$ for freeze-in production of dark matter.
+As expected, lower values of $g_x$ lead to a lighter DM mass.
+Here we show the DM mass to be up to a few hundred keV.
+However, we can reduce it to a minimum of $\sim 5$ keV of DM mass.
+A lower mass than that would be constrained from free-streaming length simulations \cite{Gilman:2019nap, PhysRevD.109.043511}.
+To satisfy the relic constraint, DM with mass $5$ keV requires a $g_x$ value of $5.495 \times 10^{-16}$ ($2.512 \times 10^{-16}$) for $m_S=200$ GeV ($1000$ GeV).
+We can consider these values to be the lowest values of $g_x$ for the freeze-in production of dark matter.